|Nutritional Guidelines (per serving)|

 Just as congee is the traditional Chinese breakfast, in Vietnam it is common to start the day with a bowl of sticky rice.
 This recipe for peanut sticky rice consists of peanuts cooked with sweet glutinous rice and coconut milk.
 It includes alternate cooking directions for those who want to steam the rice.

-Soak raw peanuts and glutinous rice in two separate pans for at least three hours in warm water, or preferably overnight, then drain.
+Soak raw peanuts and glutinous rice in two separate pans for at least three hours–or preferably overnight–in warm water and then drain.

 In a saucepan, cover peanuts with water and bring to a boil.
 Simmer for 20 minutes.